Family upset after decision not to charge VB officer who fatally shot Donovon Lynch, continues push for federal probe - NewsBreak

 They said they were disappointed with Lang trying to clear up rumors in the case on Tuesday, and not focusing on the shooting of Lynch.

-“What we saw yesterday, what we believe, is a lot of distractions … he was talking about everything but Donovon Wayne Lynch and what actually happened on that night,” McCollum said.‘Heavy smoke and flames’: One person injured in apartment fire in Northside Richmond
+“What we saw yesterday, what we believe, is a lot of distractions … he was talking about everything but Donovon Wayne Lynch and what actually happened on that night,” McCollum said.

 Dr. Karen Pruden, president of the Virginia Beach NAACP chimed in as well Wednesday.